 What is an invasive plant species?

-Why are invasive plants bad?
+Why are invasive plants harmful?

 You can begin to see why invasive plants are such a problem in the wild.
-When introduced to a new area, invasive plants lack the competitors, parasites, diseases, etc. that keep them in check in their natural habitat.
-As a result, these plants grow and spread unchecked, outcompeting and displacing native species.
-A once diverse patch of wildflowers becomes a carpet of a single invasive plant species.
+When introduced to a new area, invasive plants lack the competitors, parasites, diseases, etc., that keep them in check in their natural habitat.
+As a result, these plants grow and spread unchecked, outcompeting, and displacing native species.
+A once-diverse patch of wildflowers becomes a carpet of a single invasive plant species.

 Not only do invasive plants cause environmental harm, but they can also negatively impact agricultural crops, aquatic environments (and thus the fishing industry), and even human-made structures.
 Some invasive plants are toxic to livestock or people.